sysfce2/libretro-dosbox-pure/README.md

 ### Automated controller mappings
 When a game is loaded, DOSBox Pure will try to detect the game and apply a controller mapping.
-To see the applied mapping, check the `Port 1 Controls` screen in the RetroArch menu.
+To see the applied mapping, check Controller Port 1 under the "Controller Mapper" tab of the start menu.
-It will show `Detected Automatic Key Mapping: <GAMENAME>`.
+It will show `Mapping: <GAMENAME>`.
 Additionally you can set the core option `Input > Advanced > Automatic Game Pad Mappings` to `Enable with notification on game detection`.

 ### Mouse emulation
-Under the `Controls` screen in the RetroArch menu there are 2 mouse emulation modes available by switching the `Device Type` setting of any port with left/right.
+Under the "Controller Mapper" screen in the start menu there are 2 mouse emulation modes available by switching the `Preset` setting of any port.
 There is `Mouse with Left Analog Stick` and `Mouse with Right Analog Stick`.
 When choosing left stick, the face buttons (B/A) will be used as left/right mouse buttons.
 For the right stick the shoulder buttons L/R will be used as left/right mouse buttons.
 The X button is the middle mouse button and L2/R2 can be used to speed up or slow down mouse movement.
 There is also the core option `Input > Mouse Sensitivity` to increase/decrease mouse movement speed.

+The behavior of a real mouse or touch screen can be controlled by the `Input > Mouse Input Mode` option.
+- Virtual mouse (default) (best used when the frontend [grabs the mouse input](#playing-with-keyboard-and-mouse))
+- Direct controlled mouse (not supported by all games)
+- Touchpad mode (drag to move, tap to click, etc., best for touch screens)
+- Off (ignore mouse/touch inputs)

+In Windows 3.x it is possible to use [this driver](https://github.com/NattyNarwhal/vmwmouse) for direct controlled mouse support.

 ### Keyboard emulation
-For games that don't have automated controller mappings or are not detected successfully, by default the option `Input > Bind Unused Buttons` will assign all unused buttons on the game pad with some default key.
+For games that don't have automated controller mappings or are not detected successfully the core will map generic keyboard keys to all buttons.
+Use the "Controller Mapper" screen in the start menu or the [On-screen keyboard](#on-screen-keyboard) to freely customize all the mapped buttons.
-If the `Device Type` under the `Controls` screen in the RetroArch menu of any port is set to `Generic Keyboard Bindings` all buttons will be assigned with a keyboard key.
-Additionally it can be set to `Custom Keyboard Bindings` which will allow fully customizable mappings.

 ### Joystick emulation
-There are multiple DOS era joysticks available as mappings under the `Controls` screen in the RetroArch menu.
+There are multiple DOS era joysticks available as mappings under the "Controller Mapper" screen in the start menu.
-`Gravis GamePad (1 D-Pad, 4 Buttons)`, `Basic joystick (2 Axes, 2 Buttons)`,
+`Gravis GamePad (4 Buttons)`, `First 2 Button Joystick` (2 Axes), `Second 2 Button Joystick` (2 Axes),
-`ThrustMaster Flight Stick (3 axes, 4 buttons, 1 hat)` and `Control both DOS joysticks (4 axes, 4 buttons)`.
+`ThrustMaster Flight Stick` (3 axes, 4 buttons, 1 hat) and `Both DOS Joysticks` (4 axes, 4 buttons).
-These can be assigned to any port and the button layout can be remapped as with any other device type.
+These can be assigned to any port and the button layout can be freely remapped.

 ### On-screen keyboard
 ![On-Screen Keyboard](images/onscreenkeyboard.png)